107.6 Completing the AMR

 The following information should be completed by the caseworker and reviewed with the person signing the AMR:

-The person must list a long term goal and the first steps in obtaining their goal.
-Persons with education or training goals will usually have an education goal plus a long term job related goal.
+The person must list a long-term goal and the first steps in obtaining their goal.
+Persons with education or training goals will usually have an education goal plus a long-term job-related goal.

 Examples:

-CAO should include any barriers that may prevent an individual's ability to participate in an activity or that the person chooses to disclose.
+The CAO should include any barriers that may prevent an individual's ability to participate in an activity or that the person chooses to disclose.

 Examples: